 Neonatal abstinence syndrome (NAS)

-In most cases, it’s best to stop using street drugs immediately to give your baby the best chance to be born healthy.
-But if you’re pregnant and using opioids, like heroin or oxycodone, don’t stop taking them without treatment from your health care provider.
+If you’re pregnant and you use any of the drugs that can cause NAS, tell your health care provider right away.
+But don’t stop taking the drug without getting treatment from your provider first.
 Quitting suddenly (sometimes called cold turkey) can cause severe problems for your baby, including death.
-Talk to your health care provider or a drug-treatment center about treatment with drugs like methadone or buprenorphine.
+If you need help to stop using these drugs, talk to your provider about treatment to help you quit.
 Getting treatment can help you stop using drugs and is safer for your baby than getting no treatment at all.

-- Being very fussy, excessive crying or having a high-pitched cry
+- Fussiness, excessive crying or having a high-pitched cry

 - Poor feeding, poor sucking or slow weight gain